tytydraco/yessleep/out/My_Interrogation_of_a_Child_Kidnapper_Ended_with_Eighteen_People_Torn_to_Shreds.md

 I didn’t look into Tallor’s room.

-I stumbled out of the hallway and around the corner, vision blurred.
+I stumbled through the hallway and around the corner, vision blurred.
 The entire station had been ripped apart.

 I dropped to my knees and vomited as I exited the open wall of the station where the front doors used to be, and into the grey daylight of winter.
 Mass chaos and commotion played out all around me, people screamed and cried, sirens wailed, there was a coppery and blood drenched haze hanging in the atmosphere where Serlana and her mother walked their path of destruction.